durul/wwdc2018/README.md

 ### Developer Tools
 - 401 - What's New in Swift
 - 402 - Getting the Most out of Playgrounds in Xcode
+- 403 - What's New in Testing
 - 405 - Measuring Performance Using Logging
+- 408 - Building Faster in Xcode
 - 418 - Source Control Workflows in Xcode